 Flu Season 2014-15 - Public Health

-The seasonal influenza (flu) vaccine is free for all Nova Scotians.
-This vaccine will protect against three strains of the seasonal influenza that are predicted to circulate this season, including H1N1.
-This season get the facts about influenza and influenza vaccine and for more information visit the Government of Nova Scotia Communicable Disease Prevention and Control website.
-The Department of Health and Wellness Immunization Provider Toolkit for the Seasonal Influenza Program - 2013-14 is now available on line.
+The vaccine protects against three strains of the flu predicted to circulate this season, including H1N1.
+This season get the facts about flu and flu vaccine and for more information visit the Department of Health and Wellness website.

 Where to get your flu shot

-In Capital Health District flu vaccine is available in family practices, walk-in clinics, long-term care facilities, pharmacies and through many large employers.
+In Capital Health flu vaccine is available in family practices, pharmacies, walk-in clinics, long-term care facilities, and through many large employers.
 If your workplace does not have a flu clinic planned, please contact your family doctor, walk-in clinic or pharmacy to book an appointment.